ninjudd/record_cache/README.txt

 = RecordCache

 RecordCache is a simple yet powerful extension to ActiveRecord that caches indexes and ActiveRecord models using MemCache.
+If you use it correctly, it will drastically reduce your database load.

 == INSTALL: